PILATES STUDIOS & EQUIPMENT

 2 State-of-the-Art Studios

-Ballet Austin’s Pilates Center encompasses 1,500 sq. ft. and is equipped with state-of-the-art Balanced Body reformers, chairs, barrels, and towers to offer private, duet and group sessions seven days a week.
+Ballet Austin’s Pilates Center in downtown Austin encompasses 1,500 sq. ft. and is equipped with state-of-the-art Balanced Body reformers, chairs, barrels, and towers to offer private, duet and group sessions seven days a week.
 We practice classical-based Pilates as designed by Joseph Pilates almost 100 years ago, preserving the rich tradition of Pilates with a fresh and motivating approach.
 Our staff instruct with innovation and creativity, and take the classic Pilates exercises that have been proven to work and add variety to make each class a unique and challenging experience.
 We take your workout seriously, but we also like to have fun!